 Doug Ford, who has been one of the mayor’s strongest supporters during the controversies that have plagued him, said he is honoring his brother’s request and would have more details next week about his own campaign for mayor.

-The president of Humber River Hospital said Wednesday that the mayor -- just over two months removed from treatment for substance abuse -- has been admitted to the hospital, where doctors will try to get "a definitive diagnosis."
+The president of Humber River Hospital announced Wednesday that the embattled mayor – just over two months removed from treatment for substance abuse – has been admitted to the hospital, where doctors will try to get “a definitive diagnosis.”